- UT Research Enterprise

 It also includes the quality of architecture and the quality of transportation, housing, neighborhoods, and all the cultural amenities and recreation venues and programs of interest to present and future residents.
 Also included is the natural and outdoor recreational assets and tourism features.
 Quality of public education and health care also can be styled as elements of quality of place.

-Indirect outcomes of the strategies and activities of Innovation Enterprises work to improve quality of place (and life) aspects in which UT can have impact toward making Toledo and northwest Ohio a desirable place in which to live, work, learn, and participate in civic life.
+Indirect outcomes of the strategies and activities of Rocket Innovations work to improve quality of place (and life) aspects in which UT can have impact toward making Toledo and northwest Ohio a desirable place in which to live, work, learn, and participate in civic life.

 Toledo and the Region